A new programme MSc in Knowledge and Technology Management will be offered in 2019/20 (subject to approval). More details will be available soon.

-Knowledge Management (KM) is a trans-disciplinary area that encapsulates processes and techniques for the creation, collection, classification, distribution, evaluation and re-use of institutional and personal knowledge.
-KM can help to widely share experiences, minimize re-inventing the wheel, promote trust, and facilitate learning environment in organisations.
+Knowledge Management (KM) is a trans-disciplinary area that encapsulates processes and techniques for the creation, collection, classification, distribution, evaluation and reuse of institutional and personal knowledge.
+KM can help to widely share experiences, minimize re-inventing the wheel, promote trust, and facilitate a learning environment in organisations.

 Many enterprises, local and international, have leveraged successfully on KM to enhance their competitiveness and innovations in the new economy.
 This is achieved by, among other things, minimizing “re-inventing the wheel”, maximizing reuse, enhancing the flow of knowledge, harnessing and sharing of critical knowledge, and providing a learning environment for knowledge workers.
 There is a critical shortage of KM professionals worldwide.
 With its blended mode of delivery, this MSc program is the first of its kind designed to meet this need and beyond in the Asia Pacific region.

-Designed to offer participants with the maximum flexibility, participations can select one of the following two modes to complete their studies with a total of 30 credits:
+Designed to offer participants with the maximum flexibility, participation can select one of the following two modes to complete their studies with a total of 30 credits:

 Mode 1: Participants are required to complete TEN subjects, including FIVE compulsory subjects in KM, at least THREE core subjects, and at most TWO elective subjects*.

 Mode 2: Participants are required to complete SEVEN subjects, including FIVE compulsory subjects in KM, at least ONE core subjects, and at most ONE elective subjects* plus a Dissertation (this being equivalent to three subjects)

 - A wide range of electives in many chosen fields of study is available.

 A bachelor’s degree or a professional qualification, or equivalent, is required.
 Consideration will be given to candidates with appropriate working experience.